Exploring the Pros and Cons of Being a Preschool Teacher

 2. Heavy Workloads: Planning Activities and Curricula

 While being a preschool teacher has its rewards, it is also a job that comes with its own set of challenges.
-One of those challenges is managing a heavy workload.
+One of those challenges is managing a heavy workload and sometimes spending holidays working on your lesson plans, adding to the holiday stress.
 Preparing lesson plans and activities that are in line with your curriculum takes time and effort.

 Not only do you need to consider what to teach each day, but you also need to consider the way in which you will present the lesson.
 This means coming up with fun ways to engage young minds while still teaching essential skills and topics.
 Taking the time to plan your daily lessons ensures that your students are engaged and are able to gain something from your classroom experience.